Cysharp/UniTask/README.md

     // special helper of WaitUntil
     await UniTask.WaitUntilValueChanged(this, x => x.isActive);

-    // You can await IEnumerator coroutine
+    // You can await IEnumerator coroutines
     await FooCoroutineEnumerator();

-    // You can await standard task
-    await Task.Run(() => 100);
+    // You can await a standard task await Task.Run(() => 100);

     // Multithreading, run on ThreadPool under this code